Trees and hedges

-Tree Preservation Orders (TPO's) can be placed on trees by the local authority.
-TPO's can be placed on individual trees, groups, areas or even entire woodlands.
-TPO's give the trees a high level of protection as local authorities must give consent on any proposals for potential work or felling.
+Tree Preservation Orders can be placed on trees by the local authority.
+Tree Preservation Orders, (known as TPOs), can be placed on either individual trees, or on groups, areas or even entire woodlands.
+TPOs afford the trees a high level of protection because the local authority must give consent on any proposals to fell or undertake any works to them.

-Trees within conservation areas are protected so long as they meet the minimum size requirements.
-Trees must have a trunk diameter of 7.5cm measured at 1.5 metres above ground level.
-If the trees in question measure this size or greater, they are protected regardless of their species.
-In cases where removal of trees is proposed under a thinning exercise, the size at which the protection becomes valid is increased to a trunk diameter of 10cm measured at 1.5 metres above ground level.
+Trees within conservation areas are protected as long as they meet the minimum size requirements.
+They must have a trunk diameter of 7.5cm measured at 1.5 metres above ground level.
+If the trees in question measure this size or greater than they are protected regardless of their species.